Interview with Anand Joshi of SmartNews, Japan

 Anand: Yes, I’ve been to several places.

-Ryoko: Then do you still prefer to live in Tokyo?
+Ryoko: Then, do you still prefer to live in Tokyo?
 Because, you know, worldwide, people see Tokyo as a big metropolitan city.
 It’s very crowded, and it’s very busy.
 I’m sure some people are hesitant to live in such a busy and chaotic place.
 What do you think about living in Tokyo?

 Anand: I personally like the busyness and the crowd, the liveliness of Tokyo.
 What’s unique is that despite having so many crowds and being a very busy, bustling city, there is always a park a stone’s throw away.
 Wherever you live, there is a beautiful park and springs, and it’s really beautiful and calm.
 So, whenever I want or when I want to go away from the city, there are places within the city where you can just go and forget the city.
 So that’s what I really like about Tokyo and probably I wouldn’t want to move anywhere else than Tokyo.

 Ryoko: OK.
 Yeah, that’s true.
 Yeah, I’ve been to some other countries, and in some countries, it’s really hard to find a park or even just a park where kids can play.
 So, I think having that here in Tokyo would be very nice.
 Yeah, great.
-Then, I guess, moving on to some tips or advice that you may have for people who will be going through, you know, interviews in the process of getting a job here in Japan.
+Then, I guess, moving on to some tips or advice that you may have for people who will be going through, you know, interviews while getting a job here in Japan.
 Do you have any tips or advice that you could give?

 Anand: Right.
 So I think it’s very important to list the companies you are interested in.
-So, when you’re looking to move to Japan, you should definitely come up with a list because as I mentioned, you don’t want to pick a company that is like a stereotypical Japanese company.
+So, when you’re looking to move to Japan, you should definitely come up with a list because, as I mentioned, you don’t want to pick a company that is like a stereotypical Japanese company.
 Although I’m sure they might not be hiring from overseas, so that’s fine.
 So, shortlist the companies.

 Yes, so I would definitely advise people to do thorough research on this.
 Apart from this, I would also advise people to look at startups.
 There are a lot of startups in Japan.
 I think the government has a lot of initiators and different visas for startups in Japan.
 So, that’s really good.
-I think if you are overseas do not worry about whether they’ll be able to accommodate you or you know, help you with immigration or things like if you are applying to a startup from overseas.
+I think if you are overseas, do not worry about whether they’ll be able to accommodate you or, you know, help you with immigration or things like if you are applying to a startup from overseas.
 That’s pretty smooth.
 And you should be open to exploring smaller companies as well.

 Ryoko: OK.
 Yes.
 Yeah, I see a lot of advertisements even on trains promoting startups.
 So yeah, that’s a great advice.
 Yes, thank you very much.
 Then any questions for me?
 I don’t have any more questions.
 Do you have questions or any comments that you wish to add?